MatrixAINetwork/MATRIX_Tutorials/AI/2019,跟上 AI 的脚步：AI 和 ML 接下来会发生什么重要的事？/README.md

 The problem was, the techniques used for transfer learning didn’t really apply well to NLP problems.
 In some sense, the pre-trained embeddings like word2vec were filling that role, but they work on a single word level and fail to capture the high level structure of language.

+In 2018, however, this has changed.
+ELMo, contextualized embeddings became the first significant step to improved transfer learning in NLP.
+ULMFiT went even further: not satisfied with the semantic capturing capability of embeddings, the authors figured out a way to do a transfer learning for the entire model.

+But the most interesting development was, definitely, the introduction of BERT.
+By letting the language model learn from the entire collection of articles from English Wikipedia, the team was able to achieve state-of-the-art results on 11 NLP tasks — quite a feat!
+Even better, both the code and the pre-trained modes were published online — so you can apply this breakthrough to your own problem.

+#### Many Faces of GANs

+CPU speeds are not growing exponentially any more, but the number of academic papers on Generative Adversarial Networks surely seems to be continuing to grow.
+GANs have been an academic darling for many years now.
+The real life applications seem to be few and far between though, and it changed very little in 2018.
+Still GANs have amazing potential waiting to be realized.